-Apples naturally contain pectin, which is a form of fiber that helps to lower cholesterol.
+Apples naturally contain pectin, a form of fiber that helps lower cholesterol.
 Apples are also considered an anti-inflammatory food and can help with weight loss.

 To make easy homemade apple sauce, you will need three ingredients: apples, pumpkin pie spice mix or cinnamon, and water.
-You may want to add salt if desired but it's not necessary for the recipe.
+That fantastic mix that works for everything from apple cake to cinnamon apple smoothies.

-Why make homemade unsweetened applesauce?
+🍎 Why make homemade unsweetened applesauce?

 While store-bought apple sauce may be easy, it's not the healthiest option.
 Many commercial brands contain added sugar and preservatives to prolong shelf life - so you get less of a nutrient bang for your buck!
-Making easy homemade unsweetened applesauce is easy to do on

-This homemade apple sauce recipe has a sweet and tart flavor, but if you don't fancy any tartness, you can simply skip the lemon juice, making it 2-ingredient unsweetened applesauce, you need just apples, lemon, and spice mix (instead, add cinnamon, for cinnamon applesauce), how cool is that?
+This homemade apple sauce recipe has a sweet and tart flavor.
+Still, if you don't fancy tartness, you can skip the lemon juice, making it a 2-ingredient, no-sugar-added applesauce.

-Why it works
+⭐ Why applesauce (unsweetened) works

-- Homemade applesauce (unsweetened) is tastier and healthier than store-bought and you can make it in 15-20 minutes, and there is no added sugar.
+- Homemade applesauce (unsweetened) is tastier and healthier than store-bought, and you can make it in 15-20 minutes, and there is no added sugar.

 - Versatile seasoning.
 This homemade applesauce is easily adjustable and versatile.
 You only need fresh lemon juice and the suggested spice mix, which can easily be replaced with cinnamon.
-Even lemon can be committed, but it provides a tangy delightful note.
+Even lemon can be committed, but it provides a delightful tangy note.

 - For every season.
 When it's cold, you can also use it as a spread for your toast or bagel and top with some extra cinnamon if that is how you like to eat them!